dongbaoq/dongbaoq.github.io/_books/AT-Hatcher2.md

 ## Techniques for Calculating Homology

 Calculation of homology depends on some techniques.
-Major one is 'Mayer Vietoris'
+Long exact sequence is the main one.
+Mayer Vietoris argument is another.

 ### Mayer Vietoris